-When creating email campaigns, its important to know how many recipients actually opened your email.
+When creating email campaigns, it’s important to know how many recipients actually opened your email.
+This information can help you determine if your efforts are working or if it’s time to change your strategy.
 Most mail champaign tools such as Mailchimp and SendInBlue use a technique called Pixel Tracking.
-In this post, you will learn how to create email pixel tracking in PHP.
+In this post, you will learn how to create email pixel tracking in PHP and how to count the number of times your email was opened.

 Create the pixel for email tracking

-You will need to create a php file or function that which runs the following script.
+First, you will need to create a PHP file or function which executes the following script.
 If you are using a function to run the script, you will need to ensure it is called when your specified endpoint is loaded.
 Example https://example.com/pixel-tracking or https://example.com/pixel-tracking.php.

 $pixel = imagecreate(1,1);

-Now you will need to set the color of the pixel which is going to be tracked.
-Ensure the color doesn’t stand out in you emails design.
-If the background of your email is white, then set the color to white using RGB.
+Next, set the color of the pixel which is going to be tracked.
+Ensure the color doesn’t stand out in your email design.
+If the background of your email is white, then set the color to white using RGB values.

 $color = imagecolorallocate($pixel,255,255,255);

-Now its time to set the pixel to the color you chose and set the image type and headers.
+Now it’s time to set the pixel to the color you chose as well as the image file type and headers.

 imagesetpixel($pixel,1,1,$color); header("content-type:image/jpg"); imagejpeg($pixel);

-Now following your URL, an image will be create 1 pixel by 1 pixel in your specified color.
+Now following your URL, an image will be created 1 pixel by 1 pixel in your specified color.
+Use the URL as the image source in your email template.

 How to count email pixel tracking